karitra/jannet/README.md

 # Jannet ANN's playground

- Basic (yet artificial, not ready for natural one) neural network implementation in Julia language, for studying purposes.
+ Basic (yet artificial, not ready for natural one) neural network implementation in Julia language.
+Written for studying purposes.

 ## Usage